Last updated on February 8th, 2019 at 02:50 pm

 There are various things to do in Penang, Malaysia.
 Penang is one, if not the most popular point of attraction when visiting Malaysia, famous for its historical assets from colonial buildings to preserved heritage areas.
 And since there is a varied mix of the population in the country, Penang has its rich culture seen in the various religious buildings and most of all, its food.
 There’s a wide array of cuisine choices, whether you’re eating on a strict diet due to religion or food beliefs, or you’re trying to explore new food.
-Discover what to see and do in Penang, Malaysia below!
+Discover our Penang travel guide, and food tripping in Penang Malaysia below!

 Things To do in Penang